IT3038C/IT3038C.github.io/docs/week-2.md

 Filtering results with grep:

-Run a ‘cat’ command on /var/log/secure to get a list of recent authentications
+Run a 'cat' command on /var/log/secure to get a list of recent authentications

 ```bash
 sudo cat /var/log/secure
 ```

 Now apply a GREP filter to it.
-Let’s find all instances of student
+Let's find all instances of student

 ```bash
 sudo cat /var/log/secure | grep student
 ```

-That’s quite a bit of data.
-Let’s find specifically any time root was impersonated
+That's quite a bit of data.
+Let's find specifically any time root was impersonated

 ```bash
 sudo cat /var/log/secure | grep 'session opened for user root'